-However, it does not have to be a burden if you are willing to search a bit more and make a few compromises.
-Very often, the second-hand market offers high-performance classic cars at a fraction of their regular price.
+Still, having a good muscle car does not have to be a burden.
+Of course, you have to search a bit more and be prepared for a few compromises.
+What are we talking about?
+The second-hand market offers high-performance classic cars at a fraction of their regular price.

-We have looked around and found five cheap yet, high-quality muscle cars, which can serve you as a starting point.
+We have looked around and found five cheap, yet high-quality muscle cars, which can serve you as a starting point.
+Want to see them?

 The first-generation was a full-body car with a strong engine.
-It was also considered Mercury’s highest performance model.
+Many still consider it Mercury’s highest performance model.
 The car came as a 2-door or 4-door hardtop.

-The 1965 Mercury was designed with the emphasis on luxury and classic, and not so much on the performance.
+The 1965 Marauder took a different turn.
+Its focus tended toward luxury and classic, and not so much on the performance.
 Yet, in addition to the Ford touch, the Mercury line insisted in its variety.
 With an engine range from 390cu to 427cu, it came in three different models: Park Lane, Montclair, and Monterey.

 Replaced by S-55 in 1966, Mercury Marauder returned in 1969 as a personal luxury car.
 The model was also revived in 2003.
 And a year earlier, Ford introduced a new version of Marauder as a concept car at the Chicago Auto Show, offering a blend between the classic, the sporty, and the futuristic.